,

 Spirit Airlines has a reputation for being a low cost flight option for consumers, and throughout 2022, they began plans to expand their routes and further compete with larger airline companies.
 In March of that year, for example, they announced plans to open crew bases in Miami and Atlanta, and, in July, to open a crew base in Houston.
 Spirit is undoubtedly among one of America’s fastest growing, lowest cost airlines.
 As they expanded and added routes, major airlines were forced to reduce their prices as a result of the introduction of low cost competition.
 The most prominent example of this would be when Spirit entered the Detroit-Boston route in 1996 with a notably low fare starting at $69.
 Shortly thereafter, Northwest Airlines, according to the court brief for Spirit Airlines, Inc. v.
 Northwest Airlines, Inc. (2005), lowered their fare dramatically from above $300 to a matching $69.
 Spirit also entered the Detroit-Philadelphia market and began competing with Northwest there as well, offering flights for $49.[17]
 For this route, too, Northwest lowered their fare as a result of Spirit’s entrance.
 Spirit Airlines, by virtue of being an ultra low cost competitor, lowered prices not only for Northwest flights but for many of the routes on which they competed.
 Before the merger announcement, Spirit was on pace to continue their rapid expansion and compete even more potently against other airline carriers, but this merger deal would end that expansion and the subsequent competition.

 Like Spirit, JetBlue is also considered a low cost airline that drives airfares in competitive markets down, a fact demonstrated through the creation of the term “JetBlue Effect.”
 While JetBlue is considered a “low cost carrier” (LCC), it is not considered as affordable as Spirit, which is an “ultra-low cost carrier” (ULCC).
 Thus, Spirit’s price on routes they both fly causes JetBlue to lower their own prices.
-According to information compiled by Brad Shrago from the U.S. Department of Transportation in “The Spirit Effect: Ultra-Low Cost Carriers and Fare Dispersion in the U.S. Airline Industry,” in quarter 3 of 2019, 36.9% of JetBlue passengers flying directly could have also flown directly with Spirit airlines.[18]
+According to information compiled by Brad Shrago from the U.S. Department of Transportation in “The Spirit Effect: Ultra-Low Cost Carriers and Fare Dispersion in the U.S. Airline Industry,” in quarter three of 2019, 36.9% of JetBlue passengers flying directly could have also flown directly with Spirit airlines.[18]
 This data elucidates that JetBlue and Spirit routes have a significant amount of route overlap and are, therefore, significant competitors.
 This competition results in several benefits for consumers, especially lower airfares that appeal to more cost-conscious air travelers who are willing to sacrifice the slightly higher quality of a JetBlue flight for the affordability of one from Spirit.
 Shrago corroborates this argument, concluding that his “results support this hypothesis – the presence of Frontier and Spirit are associated with significant increases in fare dispersion.
 Increased dispersion results because carriers reduce fares aggressively at the bottom of the fare distribution when Frontier or Spirit is present, but only modestly at higher points in the fare distribution.”[19]
 In a word, Spirit’s presence as a ULCC reduces prices among LCCs, like JetBlue, and among Legacy carriers like the “Big Four.”

 Supporters of this particular merger might contend, here, that the JetBlue-Spirit merger would allow the newly consolidated airline to compete more potently with the Big Four and drive down their costs.
 As has been demonstrated, however, the merger will eliminate a notorious ULCC and result in higher prices among routes on which they used to compete.
 Though their prices may remain lower than the legacy carriers, costs will likely rise, quality may decline, and options will certainly be reduced for travelers of those routes who will no longer have Spirit as an ULCC option.
 Legacy carriers, moreover, operate in a slightly different market, targeting wealthier clientele and offering more international flights.
 Thus, the merger would have major anticompetitive effects for those who typically fly with non-legacy carriers.